zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/configuring-a-shutdown-event-in-server-administration.md

 1. Enable _Show Inactive Request Message_ and click _Save_.

 This enables display of a message to Users that try to navigate somewhere in Liferay DXP after the shutdown happens.
-Without, they'll have the unfriendly experience of seeing a totally blank page.
+Without this they'll have the unfriendly experience of seeing a totally blank page.

 Now configure the shutdown itself: